42Crunch/resources/kubernetes-guides/Minikube/README.md

 ### Configuration artifacts

 The following configuration artifacts are created when you execute the deployment scripts:
-- A Docker registry secret that contains the information for the DockerHub connection to pull firewall images.
 - A TLS secret that contains the key-cert pair to protect the listening interface of the firewall.
 The key-cert pair is signed with an ephemeral CA and has been created for the hostname `pixi-secured.42crunch.test`.
 You can find the keys and certs under `etc/tls`.
 - A generic secret that contains the protection token identifying the API firewall configuration to run.
 - A config map that is populated from the file `deployment.properties`.
 The config map contains properties that affect how the firewall gets configured at deployment time.